spryker/spryker-docs/docs/pbc/all/payment-service-providers/unzer/install-unzer/integrate-unzer-glue.md

 {% info_block warningBox "Verification" %}

-Make sure that the following modules have been installed:
+Ensure that the following modules have been installed:

 | MODULE       | EXPECTED DIRECTORY                 |
 |--------------|------------------------------------|